 The Humphrey School is named for Hubert H. Humphrey, a longtime Minnesotan and U of M alumnus who served as mayor of Minneapolis, U.S. Senator, and Vice President over the course of his extensive political career.
-A beloved public servant and steadfast champion of civil and human rights, Humphrey’s commitment to equity and inclusion is reflected in the Humphrey School’s mission to advance the common good in a diverse and changing world.
+A beloved public servant and steadfast champion of civil and human rights, Humphrey’s commitment to equity and inclusion is reflected in the Humphrey School’s mission to advance the common good in a diverse world.

 A Community of Connections